 Our girls are obsessed with Halloween costumes.
 They plan out costume ideas for years ahead.

-I think my favorite part of the costume are the ears.
+I think my favorite part of the costume is the fawn ears.
 I just LOVE how they turned out.

-I have made countless pairs of animal ear headbands over the years — but these fawn ears top the list.
+I have made countless pairs of animal ear headbands over the years — but these deer ears top the list.